wprichar/DevOPs-tooling/README.md

 ## Deploy to Bluemix

 First we will sign up for **Slack** and **SauceLabs** that will be integrated into our pipeline.
 Select the **Deploy to Bluemix** button below.
-In the deployment screen that comes up, you will see the intergration sections for **Slack** and **SAUCE LABS**.
+In the deployment screen that comes up, you will see the integration sections for **Slack** and **SAUCE LABS**.
 Select **Create an account** on both to retrieve you needed information for the fields requested.
-You will need to create a channel on your slack that will be used for contious status messages of your deployment pipeline.
+You will need to create a channel on your slack that will be used for continuous status messages of your deployment pipeline.

  [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/wprichar/DevOPs-tooling.git)